siddharth-coder8/TO-DO-APP/README.md

 ### 📃 License

-This project is licensed under the [SVECTOR License].
+This project is licensed under the [License].